-Financial institutions often consider boats to be luxury items, so the application process is more like buying a house than buying a car.
-As part of the underwriting process, many lenders will ask for a personal financial statement he Manufacturer's Statement of Origin (MSO), or Certificate of Origin (MCO), that comes with each new boat contains the boat's hull identification number (HIN) and engine serial number(s).
+The Manufacturer's Statement of Origin (MSO), or Certificate of Origin (MCO), that comes with each new boat contains the boat's HIN and engine serial number(s).
 The MSO or MCO shows when the boat was built and transferred to the retail dealer for resale purposes.
 You will need the MSO when you register or document a new boat.
 If the boat is financed with a loan, the MSO will be transferred to the lender; otherwise, it will be included in the boat's papers given to you at the time of purchase.
 You or your loan company should receive the MSO when you take delivery.
 If not, contact the boat manufacturer at once.
-Without the MSO you may be unable to register the boat or meet insurance requirements.
+Without the MSO you may be unable to register the boat or meet insurance requirements ou're probably not required by law to carry boat insurance, but that doesn't mean you don't need it.